Second-modelocking for a universal material-processing laser

 Nanosecond Lasers

 We propose to overcome this categorization by inventing a universal laser that can process any material, from metals to living tissue.
-This laser will:
+This laser aims to:

 It will do so by taking our invention of ablation-cooled laser-material removal (Nature 2016) to uncharted territory where electrons and atoms will be kept perpetually far from mutual equilibrium even between successive pulses.